abcamiletto/nanoslurm/README.md

 Use the arrow keys or `h`, `j`, `k`, `l` to move around and `q` to quit.

-View cluster-wide statistics such as job states, top users, and job counts by partition with counts and percentages:
+View cluster-wide statistics such as node states, job states, top users, and job counts by partition with counts and percentages:

 ```bash